GazPrash/TinyAPI/readme.md

 ## Ongoing Improvements

-I'm actively working on making Tiny API even better.
+I'm actively working on making TinyAPI even better.
 THe next big step is to introduce multi-threading support for enhanced performance and concurrency.
 At the moment, I've implemented the HTTP Server using Winsock library, which is designed for socket programming on Windows devices.
 In the future, I will try to create a version of the library that's compatible with Linux, making it accessible to a broader user base.